mondaladi/AutoCutOffSystemforSolderingIron/README.md

 # 🔥 Auto Cut-Off System for Soldering Iron

-This **Auto Cut-Off System for Soldering Irons**, designed for simple **AC soldering irons without temperature control mechanism**, improves safety and energy efficiency.
+This **Auto Cut-Off System for Soldering Irons**, designed specifically for simple **AC soldering irons without temperature control mechanism**, improves safety and energy efficiency.
 It automatically cuts off power based on user-set timers or when the iron is detected in its stand for a specific duration.
 This helps prevent overheating and potential hazards, effectively turning a basic soldering iron into a safer, more efficient soldering station.

+***Note:***
+Make sure that your soldering iron is earthed.
+If it lacks an earth pin, the stand detection logic won't function.
+If it has an earth pin, use a multimeter to check continuity between the earth pin and the metal heating element.
+If there's continuity (a beep), the iron is earthed, and the logic will work.

 ---